-Stephanie D. Halford is a member of the Littler CaseSmart® team and is based in California.
+Stephanie Halford is a member of the Littler CaseSmart® team and is based in California.
 She is responsible for early case evaluation (ECE).
-At the outset of each employment litigation matter, she identifies and reviews pertinent documents, interviews relevant witnesses, and drafts an ECE report for clients’ cases.
-In keeping with each client’s litigation philosophy, she partners with the local Littler litigation team and assists in developing and executing strategies for effectively handling litigation.
+At the outset of each single plaintiff employment litigation matter, she identifies and reviews pertinent documents, interviews relevant witnesses, and drafts ECE reports.
+In keeping with each client’s litigation philosophy, Stephanie partners with the local Littler litigation team and assists in developing and executing strategies for effectively handling litigation.

 Prior to joining Littler CaseSmart, Stephanie regularly handled employment cases in Hawaii and California, practicing in state and federal courts, as well as before the Equal Employment Opportunity Commission, the Hawaii Civil Rights Commission, and the California Department of Fair Employment and Housing on matters arising under: